A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks

 Fairness constraints are often reworded with expectations to make them easier to integrate into optimisation problems.

-\revised{Following the approach of \cite{agarwal_reductions_2018} for binary classification, we can write Definitions \ref{def:dp} and \ref{def:eo} as multi-class linear constraints with expected values, where \( h(X) \in \{0, 1, \dots, K\} \).} We apply indicator functions to separate the prediction of a specific class \( y_p \in \mathcal{Y} \).
-In this instance, the chance of predicting \( y_p \) becomes
+Following the approach of \cite{agarwal_reductions_2018} for binary classification, we write the general label variants as multi-class linear constraints with expected values, where $h(X) \in \mathcal{Y}$.
+We apply indicator functions to each class $y_k \in \mathcal{Y}$ simultaneously.
+The chance of predicting $y_k$ becomes

 with the indicator function defined as